-Australia, officialy the Commonwealth of Australia is a sovereign country comprising the mainland of the Australian continent, the island of Tasmania and smaller islands.
+Australia, officially the Commonwealth of Australia is a sovereign country comprising the mainland of the Australian continent, the island of Tasmania and smaller islands.

-One of the major changes occuring in the Australian automotive industry, is the cease of local vehicle production.
+One of the major changes occurring in the Australian automotive industry is the ceasing of local vehicle production.
 Ford stopped assembling in 2016, Toyota and Holden also announced to cease local vehicle production in 2017.